electron/electron/docs/api/command-line-switches.md

 * `desktopCapturer.getSources()` / `desktop-capturer-get-sources`

-### --enable-logging[=destination]
+### --enable-logging[=file]

-Prints Chromium's logging into console.
+Prints Chromium's logging to stderr (or a log file).

-This switch can not be used in `app.commandLine.appendSwitch` since it is parsed earlier than user's app is loaded, but you can set the `ELECTRON_ENABLE_LOGGING` environment variable to achieve the same effect.
+This switch can not be used in `app.commandLine.appendSwitch` since it is read before the first line JavaScript is run.

+The `ELECTRON_ENABLE_LOGGING` environment variable has the same effect as passing `--enable-logging`.

 If `destination` is:

-* `stderr`: logging will be sent to stderr.
+* an empty string: logs will be printed on stderr.
-* a filename: logging will be saved to `filename` in the same directory as the Electron executable.
-* an empty string: logging will be saved to stderr and to `electron_debug.log` in the same directory as the Electron executable.
+* `file`: logs will be saved to the file specified by `--log-file=...`, or to `electron_debug.log` in the user-data directory if `--log-file` is not specified.

+> **Note:** On Windows, logs from child processes cannot be sent to stderr.
+> Logging to a file is the most reliable way to collect logs on Windows.

-See also `--logging-level`, `--v`, and `--vmodule`.
+See also `--log-file`, `--logging-level`, `--v`, and `--vmodule`.

 ### --force-fieldtrials=`trials`